 The Wetlands Conservation Overlay District is an overlay district which places additional land use controls on existing underlying zoning districts.
-The boundaries of the Wetlands Conservation Overlay District include all wetlands greater than 10,000 square feet in size and wetland buffer areas described as follows:
+The boundaries of the Wetlands Conservation Overlay District include all wetlands and wetland buffer areas described as follows:

-- 1. Wetlands, as defined herein, greater than 10,000 square feet in size which include, but are not limited to, swamps, marshes and bogs. - 2.
-The wetland buffers as specified below in Section 4.12 Wetland Buffers.
+A. Designated wetlands, as defined herein, which include, but are not limited to, swamps, marshes and bogs.

+- B. Naturally occurring vernal pools 200 square feet or greater. - C. Wetland buffers as specified below in Section 4.12.